 Kieran Rayner is a London-based New Zealand operatic baritone, currently launching an international career.
 At present he is studying at the Royal College of Music International Opera School as the Basil Coleman Opera Scholar, learning with Russell Smythe.
 In July he completed a Masters of Performance with Distinction at the Royal College.
 He graduated from the New Zealand School of Music in 2011 with Distinction in a Postgraduate Diploma of Music (Performance), studying under Emily Mair and Margaret Medlyn, combined with a BA in English Literature.
-He was a 2012-13 Freemasons Dame Malvina Major Emerging Artist with New Zealand Opera.
+He is a Samling Young Artist 2017, a Britten Pears Young Artist 2018, attended the 2017 Internationale Meistersinger Akademie with Edith Wiens, and was a 2012-13 Freemasons Dame Malvina Major Emerging Artist with New Zealand Opera.

 He has been generously supported at different times by the Kiri Te Kanawa Foundation, the Stephen Catto Memorial Trust, the Kiwi Music Trust, the NZ Opera Guild Circle 100, the Wallace Arts Trust, the NZ Opera Foundation, the Hunn Education Trust, the Victoria League Trust, the Adam Foundation, and Creative New Zealand.